Link Search Menu Expand Document

 Some notes when editing a Submenu:

-1. Make sure to enable Mega and wrap content inside a Container element when building a Mega Submenu.
+1. Make sure to enable Mega and wrap content inside the Block or Container element when building a Mega Submenu.
 Else, it won’t be rendered correctly.

-2. To create a Normal Submenu, just add menu items into the Submenu element.
+2. To create a Normal Submenu, just add menu items into the Submenu element directly.
 No need to enable Mega or add a Container.